Bifurcation of perturbations of non-generic closed self-shrinkers: Finite time blow up of RMCF

 Now we can prove the main theorem of this section.
-The idea is similar to the proof of Theorem 2 in \cite{HW19}, with which one could show the existence of finite time singularity under both inward and outward perturbations.
-The proof for outward perturbations need more topological ingredients.
+The idea is similar to the proof of Theorem 2 in \cite{HW19}, with which one could show the existence of finite-time singularity under both inward and outward perturbations.
+The proof for outward perturbations needs more topological ingredients.

-\begin{proof}[Proof of Theorem \ref{T:finite time singularity}] We prove the case of $s>0$ and the proof for the case of $s<0$ is similar.
+\begin{proof}[Proof of Theorem \ref{T:finite time singularity}] We prove the case of $s>0$.
+The case $s<0$ has been proved in \cite{CIMW13}, and can be proved similarly using our argument here.
 Define $A$ to be the closure of the inside of $\Sigma^{sf}$, $A'$ to be the closure of the inside of $\Sigma$, and define $B$ to be the closure of the outside of $\Sigma$, $B'$ to be the closure of the outside of $\Sigma^{sf}$.
-Then $A\cap B=\bigcup_{0\leq a\leq s}\Sigma^{af}$, which is topologically $\Sigma\times[0,s]$. $\Sigma$ has a nontrivial $k$-th homology implies that we can pick a $k$-th cycle $K\subset A\cap B$ which is non-trivial in $H_k(A\cap B)$.
-Since we are working in $\Q$ coefficient homology, we can always pick $K$ to be an embedded $k$-dimensional submanifold (see Section 4 of \cite{S04}).
+Then $A\cap B=\bigcup_{0\leq a\leq s}\Sigma^{af}$, which is topologically $\Sigma\times[0,s]$.
+The assumption that $\Sigma$ has a nontrivial $k$-th homology implies that we can pick a $k$-th cycle $K\subset A\cap B$ which is non-trivial in $H_k(A\cap B)$.
+Since we are working in $\Q$ coefficient homology, we can always pick this $K$ to be an embedded $k$-dimensional submanifold (see Section 4 of \cite{S04}).

 $A\cup B$ is the whole $\R^{n+1}$, and after a compactification at infinity, it is $S^{n+1}$.
 By Mayer–Vietoris sequence, we have the following long exact sequence

 Then for $1\leq k\leq n-1$, we obtain an isomorphism $H_k(A\cap B)\cong H_k(A)\oplus H_k(B)$.
 Then $[K]$ is also non-trivial in $H_k(A)$ or $H_k(B)$.